samegens/flash-cards-generator/README.md

 ## Layout

 - Each A4 page contains 16 cards in a 4x4 grid
-- Card dimensions are automatically calculated to fit the page with margins
+- Card dimensions are automatically calculated to fit the page
 - The application ensures proper alignment when pages are printed double-sided

-## How It Works

-1. **CSV Parsing**: Reads the pipe-delimited CSV file without headers
-2. **Page Calculation**: Determines how many pages are needed (always even number)
-3. **Front Pages**: Cards are laid out in normal left-to-right, top-to-bottom order
-4. **Back Pages**: Cards are horizontally mirrored so they align correctly when flipped along the long edge
-5. **PDF Generation**: Creates a single PDF file with all pages

-## Dependencies

-- `clap`: Command-line argument parsing
-- `csv`: CSV file parsing
-- `printpdf`: PDF generation
-- `anyhow`: Error handling